Anil Duman

-Anil Duman is a Professor at Central European University in Vienna, Austria, where she specializes in political economy and labor economics.
-She holds an M.A. and a Ph.D. in Economics from the University of Massachusetts, Amherst.
-Her research agenda focuses on the relationship between labor market structures and political behavior, with particular attention to questions of redistribution, gender-based inequalities, and the development and transformation of social policy regimes.
-A core strand of her recent work examines the dynamics of informality and dual labor markets, investigating how segmented employment systems produce inequalities and its political consequences.
-In addition, she conducts research on the socioeconomic consequences of migration, particularly in developing country contexts.
-Duman is also engaged in several international research collaborations that investigate the labor market and political implications of the green transition.
-These projects assess the distributive effects of climate and environmental policies, exploring how such transformations interact with existing labor market inequalities and influence political attitudes across a range of institutional environments.
+Anil Duman is a Professor at Central European University (CEU) in Vienna, Austria, specializing in political economy and labor economics.
+She earned her M.A. and Ph.D. in Economics from the University of Massachusetts, Amherst.
+Her research explores the intersection of labor market structures and political behavior, with a particular focus on redistribution, gender-based inequalities, and the evolution and transformation of social policy regimes.
+A central strand of her recent work investigates informality and dual labor markets, examining how segmented employment systems generate inequalities and their broader political implications.
+She also conducts research on the socioeconomic consequences of migration, especially within developing country contexts.
+Professor Duman is actively involved in several international research collaborations addressing the labor market and political implications of the green transition.
+These projects analyze the distributive effects of climate and environmental policies, considering how such structural transformations interact with existing labor market inequalities and shape political attitudes across diverse institutional settings.

-Anil Duman currently teaches at the masters, and doctoral levels at CEU, where she also serves as the head of Political Science Department.
-She has previously held visiting professorships at Economic Research Forum, Koc University and International Political Economy Program at Bilgi University.
-Anil Duman also worked at the Research Department of International Labour Organization (ILO).
+At CEU, Professor Duman teaches at both the master’s and doctoral levels and currently serves as Head of the Department of Political Science.
+She has previously held visiting professorships at the Economic Research Forum, Koç University, and the International Political Economy Program at Bilgi University.
+In addition, she has professional experience at the Research Department of the International Labour Organization (ILO).

 RECENT PUBLICATIONS